 If there is an enrollment dispute, the student will be immediately enrolled in the school in which enrollment is sought, pending resolution of the dispute.
-The parent or guardian will be informed of the district's decision and their appeal rights in writing.
+The parent or guardian will be informed of the district's decision and the reasons therefor, (or informed if the student does not qualify for McKinney-Vento, if applicable) and their appeal rights in writing, and in a lauguage they can understand.
 The district's liaison will carry out dispute resolution as provided by state policy.
 Unaccompanied youth will also be enrolled pending resolution of the dispute.

 Once the enrollment decision is made, the school will immediately enroll the student, pursuant to district policies.
-However, enrollment may not be denied or delayed due to the lack of any document normally required for enrollment, including academic records, medical records, proof of residency, mailing address or other documentation.
+However, enrollment may not be denied or delayed due to the lack of any document normally required for enrollment, including academic records, medical records, proof of residency, mailing address or other documentation, or denied or delayed due to missed application deadlines or fees, fines or absences at a previous school.

 If the student does not have immediate access to immunization records, the student will be admitted under a personal exception.
 Students and families should be encouraged to obtain current immunization records or immunizations as soon as possible, and the district liaison is directed to assist.
 Records from the student's previous school will be requested from the previous school pursuant to district policies.
-Emergency contact information is required at the time of enrollment consistent with district policies, including compliance with the state's address confidentiality program when necessary.
-However, emergency contact information cannot be demanded in a form or manner that creates a barrier to enrollment and/or attendance at school.
+Emergency contact information is required at the time of enrollment consistent with district policies, and in including compliance with the state's address Address confidentiality Confidentiality program Program when necessary.
+However, the district cannot demaind emergency contact information cannot be demanded in a form or manner that creates a barrier to enrollment and/or attendance at school.